Pages

 The recipe uses spaghetti squash along with spaghetti noodles.
 To paraphrase comments in the cookbook, I would like to tell you to eat this because it is full of great nutrition, but really, eat it because it tastes great!

 The recipe uses Parmesan cheese and adds a bit of spice to his tomato sauce by incorporating cooked, mashed jalapeno pepper into it.
-I skipped the heat of the jalapeno and used goat cheese in my sauce.
-This comfort meal is satisfying and delicious.
+I skipped the heat of the jalapeno and added a twist using goat cheese in my sauce.
+This comforting meal is satisfying and delicious.
 Check out another post featuring recipes from Tra Vigne cookbook, rosemary herb salt.

 Spaghetti Squash Spaghetti